 A primary two student once nervously disclosed to me that he knew of a “bad word” beginning with the letter C. To my relief, he was actually referring to the word “crazy” (I know, kids are so innocent and sweet!).

-This cute cartoon about fairies and elves living together in harmony is actually pretty clean and relatively harmless, but the only gripe we have is that some of the characters seem to use the word “stupid” a lot when describing other people or animals.
+This cute children’s cartoon about fairies and elves living together in harmony is actually pretty clean and relatively harmless.
+But the only gripe we have is that some of the characters seem to use the word “stupid” a lot when describing other people or animals.

 To young children, their equivalent of “the ‘S’ word” may actually be the word “stupid”, so for the adult characters in the story, such as Nanny Plum and The Wise Old Elf, to go around calling other animals stupid, makes us a little uncomfortable.

-7. Mighty Morphin’ Power Rangers – Racial stereotyping
+#9 Mighty Morphin’ Power Rangers – Racial Stereotyping